-So many things happen in 2014, for me, it was a year of radical changes in my life, most of them extremely good others less so but in the end, it was once again a professional and personal remarkable year for me.
+So many things happened in 2014, for me, it was a year of radical changes in my life, most of them extremely good, others less so, but in the end, it was once again a professional and personal remarkable year for me.

 Released my first book…